LaurenceTaylor/GildedRose-Refactoring-Kata/APPROACH.md

 * This was a very enjoyable practice in refactoring.
 It felt great making progress on what was initially incomprehensible code.

 * I questioned whether to mock the Item class in my Gilded Rose tests.
-I opted against this, as this was primarily an exercise in refactoring, and the Item class should always remain unchanged according to the requirements.
+I opted against this, as this was primarily an exercise in refactoring, and the Item class should always remain unchanged per the requirements.